tsbarrett89/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+        1. express is a dependency that must be installed
+        2. sits on top of your raw http server created by Node.js and adds extra functionality, routing and middleware

 - [ ] Describe Middleware?

+        Middleware is small functions that handle one aspect of our application.
+Also add modularity.

 - [ ] Describe a Resource?

+        A resource is a piece of information stored in an API database.

 - [ ] What can the API return to help clients know if a request was successful?

+        Status codes

 - [ ] How can we partition our application into sub-applications?

+        By having different folders for data, helpers, routers, servers, etc.

 ## Minimum Viable Product